modifications of the rules

 The NB designers are very strict about the lack of negative modifiers

-NB being a grand-tactical game, the abstracted brigaded commanders
+that NB being a grand-tactical game, the abstracted brigaded

-will care about the actual location of their sub-units, into the
+commanders will care about the actual location of their sub-units,

-brigade area.
-However, I think (along many more NB players) that the
+into the brigade area.
+However, I think (along many more NB players)

-moral effect of an attack in flank or rearguard must be taken in
+that the moral effect of an attack in flank or rearguard must be

 Therefore, an unit attacked in flank will suffer a '-2'